Pollen Allergy supplement for horses

 Treatment and Management:

-Managing pollen allergies in horses usually involves a combination of treatments and environmental management.
+Managing allergies in horses usually involves a combination of treatments and environmental management.

-• Limit exposure to pollen: If possible, reduce the horse’s exposure to pollen by keeping them inside during peak pollen hours (usually early morning and late afternoon).
+• Limit exposure: If possible, reduce the horse’s exposure keeping them inside during peak pollen hours (usually early morning and late afternoon).
 Using a stable with good ventilation may also help.

 • Dust-free bedding: Using dust-free bedding and hay can also reduce respiratory irritants.

-• Clean environment: Regularly cleaning the stable and pasture can reduce pollen exposure.
+• Clean environment: Regularly cleaning the stable and pasture can reduce pollen and dust exposure.

 • Fly masks: These can help protect the eyes from pollen, especially for horses that are sensitive to airborne particles.